otago-polytechnic-bit-courses/ID721001-mobile-application-development/lecture-notes/09-web-view.md

 ## Research Tasks

 1. What is the difference between a `WebView` and an `iframe`?
 What are the advantages and disadvantages of each?
 When would you use one over the other?
-Write your answers in `09-research.md`.
+Write your answers in the `09-research.md` file.

 2. Display ten random YouTube video links in a `FlatList`.
 When the user clicks on a link, the video should play in a `WebView`.